Cyan-Alvein/berwick-saga-editor-randomizer/README.md

  Sword user without shield got pursuit skill (Faye Kramer Volo Faramir ) & Dean too since for him his axes are his sword :)

+ All axes users got Vengeful skill.
+Derrick (ArmorKnight) & GigasKnight & Axel (Pirate - Corsair... ) Got both Vengeful & Counter.

+ Dean don't have counter skill, he got pursuit & parry instead.
+He is supposed to deal damage without giving a fuck about his defense just as his lore say.
+Since he wields his axe as good as the Swordmaster Faye wield her blade (They both have weapon growth rate 90%), I think he deserves the parry skill like Faye & Faramir, just as Axefighter in Fire Emblem Thraccia.

+ Kramer, Sherpa, Dean ... most weapon user without shield got the pursuit skill.
+Since they are squishy, they need to deal more damage, Just like Squishy champion in League of Legend.
+Adel & Leon are squishy too since they don't have Mshield.
+Larentia too but she is a flying unit so it is fair in her case.

+ All range & mage unit got adept.
+Perceval & Owen got critical since they already have adept.

+ Esteban got both adept & pursuit, so he is the best damage archer in the game.
+So i need to lower his defense.
+So I didn't give him the counter & vantage skill like other archer (Sherlock - Sylvis - Christine)

+ All Mshield unit (Paladin - Arthur - Ward - Elbert ... ) got adept.
+Those who already have adept ( Reese - Alvina - Ruby... ) now have critical for fair.

  All axes users got Vengeful skill, Axel and his class type ( Corsair - Barbarian - Pirate ) are the only one with both vengeful & Counter skill

  All player characters got +20 base weapon skill, so don't waste your time trying to farm Weapon EEXP, just play and enjoy the game.